 An injury can pose a direct threat to a person’s health.
-This threat comes in the form of death, disability, and financial burden.
+This threat may come in the form of death, disability, and financial burden.
 Society is impacted by the financial burden from medical expenses, police and fire services, property damage and lost wages.

 Injury prevention, a priority in Healthy People 2020, also remains a key focus for many organizations.
 SOPHE takes a comprehensive approach to combine policies, environmental change, and health education to prevent injuries.

 Injuries are not accidents — they are not random incidents.
 Injuries have identified risk and protective factors making them preventable.

 Like disease, injuries follow a pattern.
 Studying these patterns makes it possible to learn to predict and prevent injuries.

 - motor vehicle crashes

 Unintentional injury prevention is addressed through environmental and product changes or policy implementation.